cowrie/cowrie/docs/README.rst

    * Cowrie saves files downloaded with wget/curl or uploaded with SFTP and scp for later inspection

 * Or proxy SSH and telnet to another system
+   * Run as a pure telnet and ssh proxy with monitoring
+   * Or let Cowrie manage a pool of Qemu emualted servers to provide the systems to login to

 For both settings: